Izenda7Series/docs/install/doc_installation_guide.rst

       IUSR.
    #.
 Click OK to close all dialogs. |br|
    #.
 Set similar permissions for the other package.

 #.
-Update the Back-end API url in Front-end package: |br|
+Update the Back-end API url in Front-end package:

       Edit the file ``App\izenda_config.js``, replace the default value "WebApiUrl" with the correct ip and port:
       ``"WebApiUrl": "http://127.0.0.1:8888/api/",``